 Crispy seared Lobster Tails with a bacon cream sauce is restaurant-level incredible!
 A meal with a gourmet feel perfect for any special occasion.

-Creamy Bacon Lobster Tails… It doesn’t get any easier than this!
-Serve over pasta or rice…or keep it LOW CARB AND KETO APPROVED with mashed cauliflower or zucchini noodles!
+Served over pasta or rice, or keep it LOW CARB AND KETO APPROVED with buttery mashed cauliflower or zucchini noodles!

 - Easy to make